DFE-Digital/get-into-teaching-app/app/views/content/blog/school-experience-helped-me-decide-to-switch.md

 $q-zainab$

-I graduated with a degree in English language and communication, I wasn't sure what I wanted to do, but I knew I wanted to travel.
+I graduated with a degree in English language and communication.
+I wasn't sure what I wanted to do, but I knew I wanted to travel.
 I completed a starter course and went to teach English abroad.

 When I returned I worked in the NHS for 4 years, but the job was not for me.

-I volunteered at a local primary school for two days a week and from the moment I walked into my first class, it felt very natural to be interacting with children.
+I volunteered at a local primary school for 2 days a week and from the moment I walked into my first class, it felt very natural to be interacting with children.

 In my previous role I learnt a lot about diversity issues.
 I had dealt with situations where language had been a barrier to people accessing services.
 This experience has really helped me to support pupils from a wide range of backgrounds in their learning and development.